liii-p/daredevil/README.md

 # Daredevil Project

-This is a passion project I have worked on in my free time, focussed on Marvel Studio's television show Daredevil.
+This is a passion (nerdy) project I am working on in my free time, focused on Marvel Studio's television show, Daredevil.
+My aim for this project is to improve my skills in react, learn new web design skills and just to make a fun website that is visually appealing for the user :)

 ## IDEAS AND DESIGN